NishanthAiyappa/LIC_simulation/experiment 3.md

 V<sub>b</sub> should be less than V<sub>p</sub> as the drain voltage of MOSFET M3 is V<sub>p</sub>

 and the V<sub>b</sub> should be greater than the V<sub>th</sub> , therefore the value of V<sub>b</sub> should be between 0.366 V and 0.5V.

 ### **DC Analysis**

-To set the operating point vary 3rd MOSFET width and keep length as same before For approx operating Point i got width as 17.75u
+set the operating point of M3 such that It is in saturation state.
+V<sub>b</sub>=4.2 V

 ![Screenshot 2025-03-03 001117](https://github.com/user-attachments/assets/b8eab2f6-7e14-4b52-b01e-cfe42d79ec75)